4 common tax mistakes your small business should avoid from a Geelong business accountant

 Insufficient separation of personal and business expenses

 If you require some expert assistance and guidance to ensure tax time goes smoothly, the accountants at LBW are here to help.
 Our team are experienced in ensuring compliance, managing business tax documents, and assisting you to plan for the future.
-If you are a business owner seeking expert assistance, we invite you to contact the team at LBW.
+If you are a business owner seeking expert assistance, we invite you to contact LBW’s team of Geelong business accountants.